 Now it is time to go fishing, and most Unga families move from their village to stay in fishing camps in the interior of the swamps.
 In August, the father will leave alone, bringing only fishing nets and a few necessary items for a month’s stay.
-On a tiny island, he will build a small grass hut, which is quite simple, made of branches and reeds.
-However, this way of construction allows the wind to pass through the walls, keeping the interior wonderfully cool.
+On a tiny island, he builds a simple grass hut, made of branches and reeds.
+This way of construction, however, allows the wind to pass through the walls, keeping the interior wonderfully cool.
 At one end of the hut is a tiny kitchen, and the remainder is bedroom for the entire family.
 At night, the door and the small window openings are covered by sacks, to protect the sleeping family members against mosquitoes.

 In the fishing camp, people get up at dawn.
-Men and older boys paddle their canoe to empty the fishing nets, which were put up the night before.
-Each net is about 50 metres long, and on average, each family needs about ten nets to make a living.
+Men and older boys paddle their canoe to empty the fishing nets, which were erected the night before.
+Each net is about 50 m long, and on average, each family needs about ten nets to make a living.
 In former times, nets were made from plant fibres, or from thin metal strings from old car tyres, but today almost all nets are made from nylon, which is far more durable.
-Before removing a fish from the net, the fisherman will stun it with a blow from a stick, to make sure that it won’t be able to jump out of the canoe.
-While men and boys are out emptying the nets, women and larger girls are busy in the camp, cleaning the hut, preparing breakfast, nursing babies, weaving mats, etc. The fish, which were caught the previous afternoon, are gutted and placed on mats to dry.
+Before removing a fish from the net, the fisherman stuns it with a blow from a stick, to make sure that it won’t be able to jump out of the canoe.
+While men and boys are out emptying the nets, women and larger girls are busy in the camp, cleaning the hut, preparing breakfast, nursing babies, weaving mats, etc. Fish, which were caught the previous afternoon, are gutted and placed on mats to dry.
 Some of the fish are smoked in a special smoke hut, in which wet plants are placed on a fire to produce a heavy smoke.